travefyezra/Glyph/README.md

 # Glyph
-## Letter tile based word games in JS and HTML
+## Letter-tile based word games in JS

 Glyph is a JS/HTML project to develop a series of letter-tile based word games.

+## How to play

+- Just open `index.html` in your browser and go
+- Website coming soon...?